Modern Slavery Act Transparency Statement | Accord Mortgages

-This statement is made pursuant to Section 54 (1), 6 of the Modern Slavery Act 2015 (the Act) and sets out the steps that Yorkshire Building Society (YBS) and its subsidiaries have taken to prevent slavery and human trafficking taking place in our supply chains or any parts of its business.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the Act) and sets out the steps that Yorkshire Building Society (YBS) has taken to prevent modern day slavery and human trafficking taking place in our supply chains or any parts of our business.

 About Yorkshire Building Society

-YBS is the third largest building society in the UK, with around 2.6 million members.
-YBS also trades under the brands Chelsea Building Society, Norwich & Peterborough Building Society and through our wholly-owned intermediary lending subsidiary, Accord Mortgages Ltd (Accord).
+YBS is the third largest building society in the UK, with around circa 3 million members.
+YBS also trades under the brands Chelsea Building Society, Norwich & Peterborough Building Society, and through our wholly owned intermediary lending subsidiary, Accord Mortgages Ltd (Accord).
 YBS also includes YBS Covered Bonds LLP (YBS being one of the members).
 YBS is UK-based, with our principal office in Bradford and is regulated by both the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA).

 Managing the Risk of Modern Slavery